truecharts/public/charts/stable/pihole/docs/split-dns.md

 # Automatic Split DNS with PiHole

+*Using Blocky in conjunction with PiHole enables seamless automated split DNS functionality.*

 :::danger unrecommended configuration

 The below guide is not the recommended DNS solution for TrueCharts.
 We recommend running Blocky from the Enterprise train in a standalone configuration.
 Setting up your DNS as outlined below adds complexity and will reduce reliability.